MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 In this tutorial, you'll learn how to find your TDS end-point and use it to connect to SSMS for running SQL queries over either your warehouse (default) or warehouse data.

 While not described in this document, we also support Azure Data Services (ADS) if that is your preferred SQL tool and you can use the same TDS end-point to connect via ADS.
-Support for other SQL based query tools will be added in the future.

 ## T-SQL surface area